-Cygnet Lodge Kenton, in North-West London, is a female high dependency inpatient rehabilitation service that provides a care pathway for service users who are preparing to step down to community living.
+Gender: Female Age: 18+ Beds: 15 Cygnet Lodge Kenton, in North-West London, is a female high dependency inpatient rehabilitation service that provides a care pathway for service users who are preparing to step down and help bridge the gap between hospital stays and community living.
 Our service provides a high level of support and uses a recovery focused model.
-Cygnet Lodge Kenton provides treatment for women experiencing complex mental illness, personality disorder or mild eating disorders.
-The service helps them to re-establish and develop the skills they need to progress.
-We are able to support up to 15 women who may have a range of mental health difficulties.
-Some service users may have been referred to us from personality disorder services, low secure services, or from acute wards.
-The purpose of Cygnet Lodge Kenton is to bridge the gap between a hospital stay and the community.
-View our latest bed availability Cygnet Lodge Kenton is AIMS accredited with the Royal College of Psychiatrists.
+Cygnet Lodge Kenton provides treatment for up to 15 women experiencing complex mental illness, personality disorder and mild learning disability.
+The service helps them to re-establish and develop the skills they need to progress over a period of 12-18 months.
+We accept referrals from low secure services, acute wards, PICU and other mental health rehabilitation services.
+Cygnet Lodge Kenton is AIMS accredited with the Royal College of Psychiatrists.
 The AIMS (Accreditation of Inpatient Mental Health Services) rehabilitation project is a national scheme developed to ensure best practice is being achieved in inpatient mental health services.
 Our service is particularly helpful for women who have been in hospital for some time and who require additional support as they continue along their pathway towards the least restrictive environment possible for them.
 Our main focus is to give women the skills and confidence to enable them to live independently in the community.
 The occupational therapy team is key in assuring as many activities as possible are held in the community, helping people re-integrate and prepare most effectively for discharge.
 The service has strong links with local community-based services within Kenton and Harrow, with many service users taking part in work experience opportunities and educational and other courses which are run in the area.
-We provide a range of individual care packages, which include occupational therapy, based on a minimum of 25 hours of meaningful therapy and a range of community activities, every week.
+Our service provides a high level of individualised care to service users; including a Multi-Disciplinary Team (MDT) assessment, care plan formulation and management, followed by pharmacological, therapeutic interventions (Psychology and Occupational Therapy) to enable them to integrate safely into the community.
+All treatment plans and interventions are in accordance with NICE guidelines and evidence-based practice.
 The service also offers sessional therapists for Cognitive Behavioural Therapy, drama and music therapy and yoga.
-We also provide Dialectical Behavioural Therapy (DBT) for those service users who have a diagnosis of personality disorder.
-Service user profile Women aged 18+ Detained under the Mental Health Act (1983) or informal Primary diagnosis of mental illness with: Complex comorbidities Substance, drug and alcohol abuse Treatment resistance Behaviours that challenge Aiming for a return to community or community-based care History of sexual abuse or domestic violence Typical diagnoses: schizophrenia, schizoaffective disorder, bipolar affective disorder or depression May have secondary diagnoses of mild learning disability, autism spectrum disorder or personality disorder May have a forensic history and/or be stepping down from secure services May have a history of repeated acute admissions Our facilities: En-suite bedrooms Therapy kitchen Variety of activity rooms Dining room Living room Enclosed garden Photo Gallery Please click on the images to enlarge.
+View our latest bed availability Our service user profile: Women aged 18+ Detained under the Mental Health Act (1983) or informal Primary diagnosis of mental illness with: Complex comorbidities Substance, drug and alcohol abuse Treatment resistance Behaviours that challenge Aiming for a return to community or community-based care History of sexual abuse or domestic violence Typical diagnoses: schizophrenia, schizoaffective disorder, bipolar affective disorder or depression May have secondary diagnoses of mild learning disability, autism spectrum disorder or personality disorder May have a forensic history and/or be stepping down from secure services May have a history of repeated acute admissions Our facilities: En-suite bedrooms Therapy kitchen Variety of activity rooms Dining room Living room Enclosed garden with seating and BBQ Photo Gallery Please click on the images to enlarge.